Are Jesus and Lucifer the "morning stars" in Job 38:7?

 Ted’s Response:

 This is a topic that has a number of interpretations.
-I will tell you, briefly, what my interpretation is.
+I will tell you, briefly, what my interpretation is, and I will address your second set of questions first.

-Satan/Lucifer and Jesus may or may not have been part of the "morning stars" of Job 38:7.
-Again, I see "morning stars" as being merely good, enlightened angels.
-Lucifer and Jesus weren't/aren't the only good, enlightened angels.
-There are many of them—such as Michael and Gabriel, for instance.
-And all, or many, of these angels sang together, and shouted for joy (Job 38:7), when God laid the foundation of the earth (38:4).
+Lucifer and the pre-incarnate Jesus may or may not have been among the "morning stars" of Job 38:7.
+Again, I see "morning stars" as being good angels, full of light, who do God's will.
+Lucifer and the pre-incarnate Jesus were not the only two good angels, full of light/Light.
+There have been many of these—such as Michael and Gabriel, for instance.
+And probably many, if not all, of these angels sang together, and shouted for joy (Job 38:7), when God laid the foundation of the earth (38:4) but before Lucifer's self-deception and sin changed him into Satan.

 Return to Email Questions and Ted’s Responses